PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 The green route: control your device with PyMoDAQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we know how to control our actuators with Python, it will be quite simple to write our PyMoDAQ plugin, that is what we will tackle in this section!
+Now that we know how to control our actuators with Python, it will be quite simple to write our PyMoDAQ plugin, that is what we will learn in this section!

 Before doing so, we have to introduce a few tools and prepare a few things that are indispensable to work properly in an open-source project.